Pedestrian Attribute Recognition: A Survey: Benchmarks

-\textbf{RAP} \cite{li2016richly} The RAP dataset is collected from real indoor surveillance scenarios and 26 cameras are selected to acquire images, it contains 41585 samples with resolution ranging from 36$\times$92 to 344$\times$554, Specifically, there are 33268 images for training and the remains for testing.
-72 fine-grained attributes (69 binary attribute and 3 multi-class attribute) are assigned to each image of this dataset.
-Three environmental and contextual factors, i.e., viewpoints, occlusion styles and body parts, are explicitly annotated.
+\textbf{RAP}~\cite{li2016richly} dataset is collected from real indoor surveillance scenarios and 26 cameras are selected to acquire images, it contains 41585 samples with resolution ranging from 36$\times$92 to 344$\times$554.
+Specifically, there are 33268 images for training and the remains for testing.
+72 fine-grained attributes (69 binary attributes and 3 multi-class attributes) are assigned to each image of this dataset.
+Three environmental and contextual factors, i.e., viewpoints, occlusion styles, and body parts, are explicitly annotated.
 Six parts (spatial-temporal information, whole body attributes, accessories, postures and actions, occlusion, and parts attributes) are considered for attribute annotations.

-\textbf{RAP-2.0} \cite{li2019richlyRAP2} The RAP-2.0 dataset comes from a realistic HighDefinition ($1280 \times 720$) surveillance network at an indoor shopping mall and all images are captured by 25 cameras scenes.
+\textbf{RAP-2.0}~\cite{li2019richlyRAP2} dataset comes from a realistic High-Definition ($1280 \times 720$) surveillance network at an indoor shopping mall and all images are captured by 25 cameras scenes.
 This dataset contains 84928 images (2589 person identities) with resolution ranging from 33 $\times$ 81 to 415 $\times$ 583.
-Every image in this dataset has six types of labels, which are the same as RAP dataset and has 72 attribute labels.
-All samples were divided into three parts, of which 50957 for training, 16986 for validation and 16985 for testing.
+Every image in this dataset has six types of labels, which are the same as the RAP dataset and have 72 attribute labels.
+All samples were divided into three parts, of which 50957 for training, 16986 for validation, and 16985 for testing.

-\textbf{HAT dataset} \cite{sharma2011learning} The HAT dataset originates in popular image sharing site Flickr.
-This dataset includes 9344 samples, of which 3500, 3500 and 2344 images are for training, validation and testing respectively.
-Every image in this dataset has 27 attributes and shows a considerable variation in pose (standing, sitting, running, turned back etc.), different ages (baby, teen, young, middle aged, elderly etc.), wearing different clothes (tee-shirt, suits, beachwear, shorts etc.) and accessories (sunglasses, bag etc.).
+\textbf{HAT}~\cite{sharma2011learning} dataset originates in the popular image sharing site Flickr.
+This dataset includes 9344 samples, of which 3500, 3500, and 2344 images are for training, validation, and testing respectively.
+Every image in this dataset has 27 attributes and shows a considerable variation in pose (standing, sitting, running, turned back, etc.), different ages (baby, teen, young, middle-aged, elderly, etc.), wearing different clothes (tee-shirt, suits, beachwear, shorts, etc.) and accessories (sunglasses, bag, etc.).